Dinitrogen pentoxide

 Dinitrogen pentoxide (also known as nitrogen pentoxide or nitric anhydride) is the chemical compound with the formula N2O5.
 It is one of the binary nitrogen oxides, a family of compounds that contain only nitrogen and oxygen.
 It exists as colourless crystals that sublime slightly above room temperature, yielding a colorless gas.

-Dinitrogen pentoxide is an unstable and potentially dangerous oxidizer that once was used as a reagent when dissolved in chloroform for nitrations but has largely been superseded by nitronium tetrafluoroborate (NO2BF4).
+Dinitrogen pentoxide has been used for nitrations but has largely been superseded by nitronium tetrafluoroborate (NO2BF4).

-N2O5 is a rare example of a compound that adopts two structures depending on the conditions.
-The solid is a salt, nitronium nitrate, consisting of separate nitronium cations [NO2]+ and nitrate anions [NO3]-; but in the gas phase and under some other conditions it is a covalently-bound molecule.